 The Muskegon Chronicle has been very good at publishing our letters in the paper.
 Community members have responded in kind.
 If there is one part of this assignment that has really worked well - it has been this.
-However, there's been a few instances where return letters to students have upset parents.
-Because of this - while normal letters to the editor must be signed with home address, the Chronicle has requested that ours provide signature, home phone (which will not be published) and school address.
+You may identify yourself a student at Oakridge or as an individual in the community.